Pronunciation tip: Sláinte, Céad míle fáilte

 3 responses to “Pronunciation tip: Sláinte, Céad míle fáilte

-1. Frank Flanagan
+1. Frank Flanagan's avatar Frank Flanagan

 A game attempt to make Gaeilge accessible!
 But we can also speak it without liquid refreshment constantly to hand.
 Stereotypes die hard!